Jah524/clojure-mecab/README.md

 # Note

 This library uses `clojure.java.shell/sh` to access mecab so that you do not need Java JNI bindings.
+If you want to deploy your application to Saas such as Heroku, you better to use [kuromoji](http://www.atilika.org/)(Java implementation) instead.
+But mecab is much faster than kuromoji, so you should use mecab if you want to process massive data.

 ## License